 Can I Use My HSA for Byte Clear Aligners?

-Most HSAs consider clear aligners to be a qualifying expense, and this often includes home aligners like Byte.
-Occasionally, they’ll lump at-home aligners in with cosmetic procedures, so you’ll need to check your account’s qualifying expense list to be sure.
+Most HSAs consider clear aligners a qualifying expense, and this often includes home aligners like Byte.
+Occasionally, they’ll lump at-home aligners in with cosmetic procedures, so you’ll need to check with your account administrator to be sure.

 Byte’s website says that all their impression kits, aligners, and retainers “are a covered expense for almost all flexible spending and health savings accounts.”
 So, chances are, you’ll be able to use your HSA to pay for all or part of your treatment.